verrazzano/docs/content/en/docs/monitoring/logs/logging.md

 ### Fluentd Sidecar
 For components with multiple log streams or that cannot log to stdout, Verrazzano deploys a Fluentd sidecar which parses and translates the log stream.
 The resulting log is sent to stdout of the sidecar container and then written to `/var/log/containers` by the kubelet service.

-For example, in a WebLogic deployment, `AdminServer.log` is consumed, translated and written to stdout by the Fluentd sidecar.
+For example, in a WebLogic deployment, `AdminServer.log` is consumed, translated, and written to stdout by the Fluentd sidecar.
 You can view these logs using `kubectl` on the container named `fluentd-stdout-sidecar`.
  ```shell
 $ kubectl logs tododomain-adminserver -n todo-list -c fluentd-stdout-sidecar
 ```